Aswaj-th/chess2/README.md

 Creating a 2-Player Chess Game
 ## Game Rules:
 - The game follows standard chess rules.
-- Clock is not present
+- Clock is present(10 minute)
 - The game shows moves including illegal moves.
 - A player can make a maximum of two illegal moves.
 The game will end if the player makes the third illegal move.
+- The game ends also if any player's time becomes 0.
 ## Limitations / Updates to be made:
 - Checkmate isn't implemented yet.
 The user has to make illegal moves for the game to end.
 - Resign button yet to be implemented.